North Korea Threatens Nuclear-To-Nuclear Showdown, Says Pence Is Making ‘Ignorant And Stupid’ Remarks

 — Daily Express (@Daily_Express) May 24, 2018

-The statement angered North Korea, because the Libya conflict resulted in leader Moammar Gadhafi being killed by Washington-backed rebels.
+The statement angered North Korea because the Libya conflict resulted in leader Moammar Gadhafi being killed by Washington-backed rebels.
 Previously, John Bolton, Trump’s national security adviser, hinted that the Libya model could be applicable to North Korea.

 Updated: North Korea says it’s up to the U.S. to decide whether Kim and Trump meet at a summit table in Singapore or in a "nuclear-to-nuclear showdown."
 Also, calls Pence a “political dummy” who's making "ignorant and stupid remarks" https://t.co/Wrtfp5ocZl pic.twitter.com/3cJdmg2ljQ